Top business motivational speakers for leadership success. Why?

-If you are a great leader, you will know where your strengths lie and build a team of individuals around you that are exceptionally strong in the areas where you are weak.
+If you are a great leader, you will know where your strengths lie and build a team of individuals around you who are exceptionally strong in the areas where you are weak.

 Within these four domains, the Gallup Organizations has identified 34 themes which can make up effective teams.

-For example, just to list, say two themes to illustrate better.
+For example, let me list two themes to illustrate better.
 One theme around an Executing leadership style is a person with the Achiever strengths.
 Such people have tremendous stamina and can work very hard.
 To lead achievers, you need to work alongside them and build trust, call on them often, and surround them with workers.